heutelbeck/sapl-policy-engine/sapl-geo/README.md

 ### OwnTracks

 The PIP connects to the api of the OwnTracks-recorder and polls.
-As OwnTracks no built-in authentication, the recorder is usually hosted by a webserver and protected by http basic auth.
+As OwnTracks has no built-in authentication, the recorder is usually hosted by a webserver and protected by http basic auth.

 #### Example policy
 ```
 permit
 where
-  var a = <geo.ownTracks({"httpUser":"httpUser", "password":"test123", "user":"deviceUser", "server":"owntracks.somewhere/owntracks", "protocol":"http", "responseFormat":"GEOJSON", "deviceId":1})>;
+  var response = <geo.ownTracks({"httpUser":"httpUser", "password":"test123", "user":"deviceUser", "server":"owntracks.somewhere/owntracks", "protocol":"http", "responseFormat":"GEOJSON", "deviceId":1})>;
-  var pos = a.position;
-  var fence = a.geoFences[0].name;
-  var res = (fence=="home");
+  var res = "home" in a.geoFences..name;
-  res == tru
+  res == true;
 ```

 #### Parameters